6063-fuguoxue/HW06/README.md

 ![Sketch 1](./Slide1.PNG)
 ![Sketch 10](./Slide10.PNG)

 For the first part of the animation (slides 1 to 9), I want the words to print out one by one.
 For the second part, since the lyrics form groups of 3 lines, I want to put 3 lines on the canvas one by one for each group.
+The viewer can interact with the screen by mouse clicks.
+After one animation, the viewer needs to click the mouse to see the next animation.

 ## Implementation
+### Initialization
+To start with, the code initializes a `lineIndex` variable, which stores the index of the current line to animate.
+The mouse interaction is handled by the `mouseClicked()` function written at the end of the code.

+The lyrics I use are saved in a .txt file named lyrics.txt.
+They are separated into several lines so that it is easy to process them later with codes.
+The .txt file is preloaded by the `preload()` function.

+In the `setup()` function, I initialized text-related properties like text font and text size.
+I also set the frame rate to 4, because I want to use it for animation speed control.

+### Part 1
+The first part of the animation is achieved by the `printLine1` function.
+Initially, a `bgColorList` and a `textColorList` are preset for each line in part 1 animation.

+### Part 2